HumanTree92/VENT_Arma_3_Mods/README.md

 * Left Shift + Ins: Delete Cursortargets Gear
 * Ins Key: Clone CursorTargets Gear
 * 4 Key: Detach All Objects from you

+# VENT Backpack Plus How to Use:
+1) Go to the Arsenal & Find the Backpack Mod
+2) Select It & have fun.
+3) Keybindings:
+* Double Tap Home Key for Arsenal.

 # NOTE!!!
 I am NOT Responsible if you use this for Cheating.
 This Admin Menu is intended for Admins/Developers to test things out or for people to mess around on their own Private Server or in Singleplayer.